-- The third way to access Current Time parameter, press (SHIFT) (THE).
-Remember, press (Modify) to change or correct the field and press (Enter). - Step 4 Press Modify to prepare the screen for changes in the Current Time.
-Notice the flashing (f) changes to (n). - Step 5 Using numeric keys make changes and press Enter, or if the time is correct, just press Enter. - Step 6 To exit the setup mode, press Cancel.
+The third way to access Current Time parameter, press SHIFT Twee.
+Remember, press m to change or correct the field and press Enter.

+- Step 5 Using numeric keys make changes and press Enter), or if the time is correct, just press Enter). - Step 6 To exit the setup mode, press Cancel.